Michael Graves (poker player)

-Michael Graves (born 1984) is an American poker player and a medical student at the University of Texas-Southwestern.
+Michael Graves (born 1984) is an American poker player and was a medical student at the University of Texas-Southwestern.
 In 2007, he won a World Series of Poker bracelet in the $1,000 no limit Texas hold'em with rebuys.
 His victory created a buzz during the 2007 WSOP as this was the first time he cashed at the WSOP.

 As of 2010, Graves live tournament winning exceed $750,000.

+He is now a specialized board-certified Dermatologist practicing medicine in Austin, Texas.